petrvanblokland/DesignDesignSpace/Site.md

 * **Storage techniques** File, database, formats, git, JSON, plist, XML, UFO, …

-## Cases
+## Assignments
-What we plan to do can best be describe in some cases.
+Below some example assignments.

-### Case 1 Design of selection and feedback
+### Design of methods for selection and feedback
 3 posters, similar and different in one series, for a topic of your choice.
 Assignemnt is how to judge the result and how to select from various judging methods.
 *How to develop criteria

-### Case 2 Basic skills
+### Basic skills
 Painting of color/gray ranges.
 Sketching with materials, proportions, ratio and contrast.

-Although much of your work may have digital outcome, actually making stuff opens up new directions, other points of view.
+Although much of your work may have digital outcome, actually making stuff with real materials opens up new directions, other points of view.

-### Case 3 Sketching methods
+### Sketching techniques
 One week to fill a 100 page Moleskine sketchbook, design for a specific subject, context or design challenge.
 The presentation is showing 5 best pages in combination with validation criteria used.

-### Case 4 Design research methods inside the design process
+### Design of research methods inside the design process
 This is the integral assignment for TypeMedia 2017 students at the end of their Master year.
 They have limited time of 2 weeks to write and design 3 mini-thesis document of one page each.
 Illustrated and documented.

-### Case 5 Design interactive poster
+### Design of an interactive poster
 What is a relevant set of parameters for a poster?
 And how does interaction play a role in that?
 What is the design process?
 How do you test the intermediate result?
 What needs to happen to guearantee success?

-### Case 6 Design of corporate identity models
+### Design of models for corporate identities
-Research models where applications can have different usage, technique and message, and still belong to the same brand?
-What are parameters and what freedom do designers later in the process have?
+Research models where publications within a corporate identity can have different usage, technique and message, and still visually belong to the same brand.
+What are parameters and what freedom do designers have later in the process?
 Which of these parameters need to be documented?
 And which can be automated?

 ~~~Python